barryclark/bashstrap/README.md

 	- Switch to the non-bold font by unchecking "Draw bold text in bold font" in iTerm Preferences > Profiles > Default > Text > Text Rendering.
 	- Lighter blue for the directory highlighting. iTerm Preferences > Profiles > Default > Colors > click Blue and make it lighter.

-#### See my blog post [Creating Bashstrap](http://barryclark.co) for more detailed info on how everything's configured.
+#### See my blog post [Creating Bashstrap](http://barryclark.co/creating-bashstrap) for more details on how everything's configured.

 I'm no expert at terminal customization, I'd love to learn more.
-Comments and pull requests are really welcomed!
+Comments and pull requests are welcomed.